What is The Campaign for Creative Schools?

 We want to see steady progress in shrinking the disparities between the “haves” and the “have-nots.”
 Measures include the number of minutes schools devote weekly to arts instruction, the number of arts partners, teachers, field trips, performances, financial investments, and more.

 What exactly is being accomplished at individual schools as a result of the new arts education strategy?
-And what will result from the additional private dollars flowing into the system through Be Creative?
+And what will result from the additional private dollars flowing into the system through the Campaign for Creative Schools?

 - The Arts Education Plan calls for an improved and expanded District arts curriculum, along with a new assessment system to track student learning in the arts.
 The Plan also calls for new principal and teacher training supports to help effectively implement the curriculum.
 A large portion of funds will be dedicated to these resources.